Department of Kinesiology and Human Performance

 Typically Offered: Spring.

-This course will examine various aspects of fundraising for students entering the athletic profession.
-The course will also focus on the sport industry as a business and introduce students to practical applications in developing a financial plan.
+This course examines various aspects of sport finance for students entering the athletic profession.
+The course also focuses on the sport industry as a business and introduces students to practical applications in developing a financial plan.

 Typically Offered: Spring.